jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 </script>
 ```

-The actual Javascript objects look like this:
+The heart rate JSON files look like this:

 ```json
 [{